HITS-AIN/GPCCPaper/scripts/Synthetic/README.md

 </p>

-The scripts below should take care of installing all relevant software necessary for computing the results and creating plots.
+The scripts below should take care of computing the results and creating plots.

 ### Installing relevant packages